The best tubeless road bike tyres promise puncture protection, improved ride quality and lower rolling resistance.

 The movement of an inner tube against the tyre’s casing causes significant friction, making tubed tyres slower as well as less comfortable.
-Butyl inner tubes have the most friction against the tyre; although you can reduce it by fitting latex inner tubes instead, it’s still a significant factor.
+Butyl inner tubes have the most friction against the tyre; although latex and TPU inner tubes versus tubeless is a closer contest.

-With no inner tube at all, tubeless is usually faster as well as more comfortable to ride.
+With no inner tube at all, and assuming all else is equal, tubeless is usually faster as well as more comfortable to ride.

 Reduced rotating mass

 That saving is countered by the need to add 40ml to 60ml of sealant to your tyre to get a seal and benefit from puncture protection.
-Also, tubeless ready tyres are typically heavier than their tubed brethren as they need to be airtight and usually have a heavier-duty bead for safety reasons.
+Also, tubeless-ready tyres are typically heavier than their tubed brethren because they need to be airtight and usually have a heavier-duty bead for safety reasons.

 As modern road bikes offer ever-increasing tyre clearances, many tubeless tyres are available in widths above the standard 25mm.
 With larger air volumes, you can take in even rougher terrain, heading onto gravel trails to up your repertoire of available rides.

-There are a few things to watch out for if you’re thinking of going tubeless.
+There are a few things to watch out for if you’re thinking about going tubeless.

 The former is a pump where you pressurise a reservoir, then release the air into the tyre.
 That pushes more air into the tyre at higher pressure and faster, seating the tyre on the rim.